- Created on the 7 February, 2017.

 Leptin receptor (also called LEP-R, obese receptor and OB-R) is a single membrane-spanning receptor which belongs to the class I cytokine receptor family which includes: G-CSF receptor, LIF receptor and IL-6 receptor (gp130).
 LEP-R has a major role as a receptor that are specific for the fat cell hormone leptin, it is also designated as a cluster of differentiation 295 (CD295).
 It is primarily produced in adipose tissue and is able to bind leptin which is an approx. 16kDa double protein, this interaction of leptin with its receptor is intimately vital for regulating fat levels within the body.
 Another important role of leptin is to regulate blood pressure through the leptin receptor.

-The minimum sensitivity detection limit of leptin receptor (LEP-R) using this leptin receptor ELISA kit was approximately < 8.0 pg/ml.
-The dynamic assay range for this kit is 156.0 – 10,000.0 pg/ml.
+The minimum sensitivity detection limit of leptin receptor (LEP-R, LEPR) using current leptin receptor ELISA kit was approximately < 8.0 pg/ml.
+The dynamic range for this assay is 156.0 – 10,000.0 pg/ml.

 - Hypertension in obesity and the leptin receptor gene locus.
 J. Clin.
 Endocr.
 Metab.
 (2000) 85: 3126-3131.
 Rosmond, R., et al.

 - A mutation in the human leptin receptor gene causes obesity and pituitary dysfunction.
 Nature (1998) 392: 398-401.
 Clement, K., et al.

 - Identification and expression cloning of a leptin receptor, OB-R. Cell (1995) 83: 1263-1271.
 Tartaglia, L. A., et al.